ObiOne84/Hack_team_1/README.md

 * Netlify

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In Gitpod, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.

 ## Credits
 We would like to give credit to the following individuals, organizations, and resources that have contributed to the project or provided inspiration: